Tinkerforge/doc/source/Hardware/Bricklets/Temperature_IR.rst

 After this you can go on with writing your own application.
 See :ref:`Interface and Coding <temperatureir_programming_interfaces>`
-section for the API of the Ambient Light Bricklet and examples in your programming language.
+section for the API of the Temperature IR Bricklet and examples in your programming language.